jbelyeu/cshl2018-sv-review/README.md

 You almost always have to index BAMs before use.
 Remember how?

 ## Step 2: Run samplot
 Samplot requires a region and a BAM/CRAM file (we'll use BAMs today).
 It creates a static image file such as a .png, .jpg, or .pdf.
-Let's view a region by running the samplot Python script
+Let's view a region by running the samplot Python script:
 ```
 python samplot/src/samplot.py \
-        -c 6 \
+        -c 6\
-        -s 66929228 \
+        -s 66929228\
-        -e 66930228 \
+        -e 66960228\
-        -b cshl2018-sv-review/NA12878.bam \
+        -b NA12878.bam\
-        -o 6_66929228_66930228.png
+        -o 6_66929228_66960228.png
 ```
+Any missing dependencies?
+Try installing with `pip`

+## Step 3: Some real examples (or are they?)
+There are more possible variants in the `variants.bed` file of this repo.
+Plot them and take a look at the results.
+Which look real and which looks like false positives?

+## Step 4: Advanced options:
+* Samplot help
+* Downsampling
+* Window size
+* Confidence intervals
+* Common insert size
+* Repeat annotation (mappability)
+* Gene annotation